 The PepinNini Minerals Limited Employee Share Option Plan is designed to provide long-term incentives for executives to deliver long-term shareholder returns.
-Under the plan, participants are granted options which only vest if certain performance conditions are met and the employees are still employed by the company at the end of the vesting period.
+Under the plan, participants are granted options which only vest if the employees are still employed by the company at the end of the vesting period.
 Participation in the plan is at the board's discretion and no individual has a contractual right to participate in the plan or to receive any guaranteed benefits.